thyagopereira/thyagopereira/README.md

 - Data structures, analysis and proof of algorithms.
 - Functional and dynamic programming.
 - Concurrent programming and distributed systems
-- Migration and scaling of systems.
+- Migration and scalability of systems.
 - Math, physics and problem-solving in general.
 - Biology, living beings in general have extremely interesting behaviors and strategies.
 Understanding these behaviors gives us a new perspective on how to solve our own challenges.